MichalLytek/routing-controllers-multiparam/README.md

 // import the `@MultiParam` decorator and `ParamType` enum from the module import { MultiParam, ParamType } from "routing-controllers-multiparam";

-// declare the controller class using routing-controller decorators
+// declare the controller class using routing-controllers decorators
 @JsonController()
 class ProductsController {
+    // example use case:
-    // for example, register action on two routes
-    // and get `categoryId` param from query or path
-    // so both routes will work
+    // register action on two routes and get `categoryId` param from query or path so both routes will work
     @Get("/products")
     @Get("/categories/:categoryId/products")
     getProductsByCategory(
         // use the `@MultiParam` decorator to define the sources of the param to inject
         @MultiParam("categoryId", { required: true, allow: [ParamType.QueryParam, ParamType.Param] })
-        categoryId: number,
+        categoryId: string,
     ) {
         return {
             categoryId,